Fuchs Dystrophy: What It Is and How It's Treated

 What Is Fuchs Dystrophy?

-Morning blurriness is a hallmark symptom — vision improves through the day as natural evaporation occurs.
-As the disease progresses, the blurriness becomes permanent and painful blisters appear on the corneal surface (bullous keratopathy).
+Morning blurriness is the hallmark: foggy vision on waking that clears through the day as fluid naturally evaporates.
+As the disease progresses, that daily clearing stops — the blurriness becomes permanent, and painful blisters can form on the corneal surface (bullous keratopathy).

 Stages of the Disease